PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   This function works similar to using :func:`LuaAction`.
   The ``function`` should return both a :ref:`DNSAction` and its argument `rule`.
 The `rule` is used as an argument of the following :ref:`DNSAction`: `DNSAction.Spoof`, `DNSAction.Pool` and `DNSAction.Delay`.
-As of version `1.3.0`, you can ommit the argument.
+As of version `1.3.0`, you can omit the argument.
 For earlier releases, simply return an empty string.
 If the Lua code fails, ServFail is returned.

   :param DNSRule: match queries based on this rule
   :param string function: the name of a Lua function